rmholmes/rmholmes.github.io/_pages/talks.md

 ### 2021

+* The geography of numerical mixing in a suite of global ocean models (September 2021), *Future Directions in Basin and Global High-resolution Ocean Modelling. (online)*, Talk.

 * The geography of numerical mixing in a suite of global ocean models (April 2021), *European Geophysical Union General Assembly (online)*, Talk.